ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 When exiting ProbeRTT, BBR transitions to ProbeBW if it estimates the pipe was filled already, or Startup otherwise.

-When transitioning out of ProbeRTT, BBR calls BBRResetShortTermModel() to reset the short-term model, since any congestion encountered in ProbeRTT may have pulled it far below the capacity of the path.
+When transitioning out of ProbeRTT, BBR calls ResetShortTermModel() to reset the short-term model, since any congestion encountered in ProbeRTT may have pulled it far below the capacity of the path.